 We use slow-release fertilizers.
 They are a safe and easy way to feed your plants.
-“The slow release coating means the nutrients are broken down over time so the plant won’t get burned.
+“The slow-release coating means the nutrients are broken down over time so the plant won’t get burned.
 This type of fertilizer works because the granules only break down with water and heat.
-As you water and as your garden soil warms up, your garden plants grow faster, just in time to absorb the fertilizer as it’s released into the soil.”
+As you water and as your garden soil warms up, your garden plants grow faster, just in time to absorb the fertilizer as it is released into the soil.”

 As far as fertilizers we recommend, ask our staff about Kellogg Garden Organics.

-3. Timing is everything, so get the timing right!
+3. Timing is everything, so get it right!

 Avoid prepping soil when it is too wet! if you clump it together in your hands and moisture pours out it’s too wet.

 Aim to work when there is some moisture in the soil but it still crumbles in your hand.